-- Add the new terminal in eVetPractice by entering a name (picked by the pratice) and the serial number of the device.
+- Add the new terminal by entering a name (picked by the practice) and the serial number of the device.

 - Once the terminal is added, a pairing code will be generated.
 Enter this code into the terminal once it is powered up and on the network.

-- Gravity does have an app and web portal that can be used to receive payments, enter refunds, and check Gravity transactions outside of eVetPractice and the integrated terminals (contact Gravity for more info).
+- Gravity does have an app and web portal that can be used to receive payments, enter refunds, and check Gravity transactions outside of the integrated terminals (contact Gravity for more info).

 - Castle devices accept swipe/chip credit and swipe/chip debit (processed as a credit card).

-- The devices can be taken anywhere within reach of a wireless network, they can be used with eVetPractice when taking a payment.
+- The devices can be taken anywhere within reach of a wireless network to be used when taking a payment.